-There’s a lot of things to do in Byron bay, a relaxed coastal town located on the far north coast of NSW.
+There’s many things to do in Byron Bay, a relaxed coastal town located on the far north coast of NSW.
 It is home to many stunning natural attractions and an eclectic community.
 Be captivated by the bay’s gorgeous beaches, unique shopping and dining experiences, breathtaking hinterland rainforest, spectacular coastal trails, and quaint seaside villages.
 Marvel at the gorgeous blue sea and relax on the smooth white sand.
 Byron Bay is one of Australia’s most popular holiday destinations for a reason.
 Even attracting the likes of celebrities like Chris Hemsworth.
 Despite its success, it has not lost the laidback atmosphere that makes it such a joy to visit.

 Image Credit to Tourism Australia

 What to see and do:

 Sitting atop a bald, rocky headland on Australia’s most easterly point, the iconic Cape Byron Lighthouse shines light over Byron Bay and offers sweeping views over the Pacific Ocean.
 Walk the spectacular coastline traversing the cliffs from the south end of Wategos Beach up to the lighthouse (about 20 mins – with lots of steps) or take a guided tour to learn about the shipwrecks and unique historical insight into one of the town’s most visited attractions.

 Byron Bay is an excellent place to learn to surf with gentle waves in the shallow waters of Clarkes and Wategos Beaches.
 Join a surf class or hire a board and experience the thrill for yourself!